-Healthy eating is a way of life—one that offers countless benefits for your heart, your waistline, and even your friendly gut bacteria (the ones that work hard to support digestive and immune health).
+Healthy eating is a way of life—one that offers countless benefits for your heart, your waistline, and even your friendly gut bacteria (the ones that work support digestive and immune health).
 But what about when it comes to dining out?
-If a trip to your favorite restaurant has a way of testing your resolve, here are four simple tips to help you stay on track:
+If a trip to your favorite restaurant has a way of testing your resolve, here are 4 simple tips to help you stay on track:

-- Stick with the Basics: Just like at home, focus on eating plenty of protein, healthy fats, non-starchy vegetables and low-sugar fruits, along with nuts and seeds.
+- Stick with the basics: Just like at home, focus on eating plenty of protein, healthy fats, fruit, non-starchy vegetables, whole grains, legumes, nuts and seeds.
 Saying no to breads, pasta, fries, and sweets is easier when you fuel your body with the good stuff first.

 The next time you dine out, just remember these four tips.
 You will see how easy it is to stick to your healthy eating habits no matter where you go!